Spring's buds and blooms are a sure sign that winter is over and, for many, that seasonal allergies are on their way.

 Track the pollen count.
 Several online sites provide up-to-date information on local pollen counts.
 Avoid going outdoors when the pollen count is very high.

-- Hot, dry, and windy days are peak allergy days.
+- For pollen allergy sufferers hot, dry, and windy days are peak allergy days.
 Try to plan your trips for when it’s cooler and less windy.
 After a rain is a good time to go outside.

 - Pollen counts are highest in the morning, so plan outdoor activities for later in the day.